jackregan10/2024-general-election-forcast-model/README.md

-end_date - date the oberseved poll was completed sample_size - sample size of the observed poll canidate_name - variable relating to the approval rating of the corresponding percent
+end_date - date the oberseved poll was completed sample_size - sample size of the observed poll canidate_name - variable relating to the approval rating of the corresponding percent dem_pct - approval rating of the canidate in the "canidate_name" column

+adjusted_pct - sample size adjusted approval rating